 If you would like to see the story on YouTube please click on the embedded 7 minute and 7 second YouTube video below.

 After I read the story to them - the students would then pick out a snowflake design that I had for them.
-These 12 snowflake templates can be found by clicking here.
-You can see 2 examples of what the snowflakes templates look like below.

 I hope you enjoy!